-Explore how the concepts developed in this course can be applied at different grade levels through case studies of K-2, 3-5, and 6-8 teachers (former course participants) who have adapted their new knowledge to their classrooms.
+Explore how the concepts developed in this course can be applied at different grade levels.
+Examine case studies of K-2, 3-5, and 6-8 teachers (former course participants, all of whom have adapted their new knowledge to their classrooms), as well as a set of typical measurement problems for these levels of students.
 In this session, view video 10 for K-2 teachers, video 11 for grade 3-5 teachers, and video 12 for grade 6-8 teachers.